AngieMurphy/AngieMurphy.github.io/_posts/2016-10-23-OOP: Week Nine.md

 ## What did you do this past week?
 This week was somewhat relaxing compared to others.
 I met with my partner for our Allocator project and we were able to finish the night before it was due.
 This was so nice!
 I would like to stay on top of my work like this more often.
-Next time I finish early though, I'd like to have more of a Piazza prescence and help others out.
+Next time I finish early though, I'd like to have more of a Piazza presence and help others out.

 In class we built out a class for a vector.
 We had interesting discussions about ways to build a constructor, and how you can set default values within headers if the user has decided to not define it.
-Vectors use allocation behind the scenes and we also wrote functions in class for how this allocator would work in the vector class.
+Vectors use allocation behind the scenes and we also wrotefunctions in class for how this allocator would work in the vector class.

 ## What's in your way?
 While last week was slow compared to most, I have an intense two weeks approaching.
 I have a graphics exam this week, and an oop project due next week,